 It is advisable to limit swimming to 15 minutes.

-It is compulsory to take a soapy shower before entering the whirlpool bath.
+It is compulsory to take a soapy shower before entering the whirlpool.
 If this point is not respected, it is highly likely that the quality of the water in the bath will be affected due to its small volume (1.7m3).
 This would lead to the bath being closed.
-It will take at least a day for the water to return to an acceptable quality and temperature.
+The time required to restore the water to an acceptable quality and temperature is at least one day.